cinchy-co/Documentation/deployment-guide/deployment-installation-guides/deployment-planning-overview-and-checklist/deployment-prerequisites/README.md

 - The limit of the **Running On-Demand All Standard** vCPUs must offer enough availability for the required number of vCPUs (minimum of 24).
 - An **IAM user account** to connect to AWS which has the necessary privileges to create resources in any existing VPC and the ability to create a VPC (if required).
 - You must import the SSL certificate into AWS Certificate Manager (or a new certificate can be requested via AWS Certificate Manager).
+- You must import the SSL certificate  [into AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html), or a new certificate can be requested via [AWS Certificate Manager.](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)
+- If you are importing it, you will need the PEM-encoded certificate body and private key.
+You can find this, you can get the PEM file from your chosen domain provider (GoDaddy, Google, etc.) [Read more on this here.](https://aws.amazon.com/blogs/security/how-to-import-pfx-formatted-certificates-into-aws-certificate-manager-using-openssl/)

 ## IIS deployment prerequisites